virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 <b>Containers by Types (*NodeType*)</b>

-The *nodeType* parameter defines software stacks (among the supported ones) to be implemented to an environment.
-Node type value is specified within the *nodeType* field while performing an appropriate [action](/reference/actions/).
+The *nodeType* parameter defines software stacks (among the supported ones) to be implemented within an environment.
+The node type value is specified within the *nodeType* field while performing an appropriate [action](/reference/actions/).

 **For example:**

-Using *nodeType* field while performing the *writeFile* [action](/reference/actions/#writefile):
+Using the *nodeType* field while performing the *writeFile* [action](/reference/actions/#writefile):
 ```
 {
   "writeFile": {